glowiak/gsl/README.md

-# gsl - Gentoo Subsystem for Linux | Run Gentoo on ther Linux
+# gsl - Gentoo Subsystem for Linux | Run Gentoo on other Linux

 # Download:
   - Arch package: